Most Influential Chefs are commonly mistaken with Best Chefs in the World

-He is the oldest among the top 10 in the list, who truly is a legendary chef.
-As a French, he differentiates himself by being known as creative chef through associating fresh herbs and edible flower in his cooking.
-His eponymous restaurant in Laguiole, France is in operation since 1992, where he earned three Michelin stars and also appeared in the World’s 50 Best list regularly.
+He is the oldest among the top 10 on the list, who truly is a legendary chef.
+As a French, he differentiates himself by being known as a creative chef through associating fresh herbs and edible flowers in his cooking.
+His eponymous restaurant in Laguiole, France is in operation since 1992, where he earned three Michelin stars and also appeared in the World’s 50 Best lists regularly.

-Besides being the founder of the recipe Le biscuit de chocolat coulant, he is also the precursor of vegetable-centric cuisine in France.
+Besides being the founder of the recipe Le biscuit de Chocolate Coulant, he is also the precursor of vegetable-centric cuisine in France.
 An interesting fact about Bras is that he remains true in his act of cooking as well as in person, where most of the time addressed by Michel rather than chef from his collaborators.
-Hence, as a cook, he is a merchant of happiness to everyone.
+Hence, as a cook, he is a merchant of happiness for everyone.

 5. Seiji Yamamoto – Nihonryori Ryugin (Tokyo, Japan)

-Yamamoto opened his own restaurant Nihinyrori Ryugin in Roponggi, Tokyo at the age of 33.
-Then he has his branches, Tenku Ryugin (Hong Kong) and Shoun Ryugin (Taipei, Taiwan) at 2012 and 2014 respectively.
+Yamamoto opened his own restaurant Nihinyrori Ryugin in Roppongi, Tokyo at the age of 33.
+Then he has his branches, Tenku Ryugin (Hong Kong) and Shoun Ryugin (Taipei, Taiwan) in 2012 and 2014 respectively.
 His ingenuity of merging the tradition of kaiseki with molecular gastronomy results in the excellence of taste that is internationally acclaimed.